Educational Offerings

 Field Days at Soil & Soul

-Field Days at Soil and Soul offer immersive daylong experiences for groups of all ages to connect with the rhythms of nature, Jewish tradition, and community.
-Ideal for schools and congregational groups, each Field Day is grounded in seasonal farm work, learning, and reflection.
+Field Days at Soil & Soul offer immersive, daylong experiences for groups of all ages to connect with the rhythms of nature, Jewish tradition, and community.
+Ideal for schools and congregational groups, each Field Day centers on one 1.5-hour lesson drawn from the Branches of Learning curriculum.

 Through field days at soil and soul, participants will: